-These rays moved in the opposite direction facing the cathode rays, and were called canal rays.
+These rays moved in the opposite direction facing the cathode rays and were called canal rays.

 When a higher voltage is applied, the experiment ionizes the gas, and it is the positive ions of gas that constitute the canal ray.
-Actually, it is the kernel or nucleus of the gas that is used in the tube, and thus, it has different properties to that of the cathode rays, made up of electrons.
+It is the kernel or nucleus of the gas that is used in the tube, and thus, it has different properties to that of the cathode rays, made up of electrons.